-The Exchange believes that the proposed rule change is consistent with Section $6(b)^9$ of the Act, in general, and furthers the objectives of Section 6(b)(5) of the Act, in particular in that it is designed to promote just and equitable principles of trade, to foster cooperation and coordination with persons engaged in regulating, clearing, settling, processing information with respect to, and facilitating transactions in securities, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general, to protect investors and the public interest and is not designed to permit unfair discrimination between customers, issuers, brokers, or dealers.
-The proposed rule change would foster cooperation and coordination with persons engaged in clearing and settling transactions in securities, thereby facilitating such transactions.
+The Exchange believes that the proposed rule change is consistent with Section 6(b) of the Act, in general, and furthers the objectives of Section 6(b)(5) of the Act, in particular in that it is designed to promote just and equitable principles of trade, to foster cooperation and coordination with persons engaged in regulating, clearing, settling, processing information with respect to, and facilitating transactions in securities, to remove impediments to and perfect the mechanism of

-- The Exchange believes that the correct cross reference should be to Nasdaq Rule 4120(c)(8)(B).
+The Exchange believes that the correct cross reference should be to Nasdaq Rule 4120(c)(8)(B).
 Nasdaq Rule 4120(c)(8) specifies Nasdaq procedures for how it conducts its crossing trade following a trading halt declared for an IPO on Nasdaq, including the role of an underwriter in determining when an IPO may be released for trading.

-- 15 U.S.C.
+&lt;sup>9 15 U.S.C.
 78f(b).

-- 15 U.S.C.
+&lt;sup>10 15 U.S.C.
 78f(b)(5).